Mayedl10/MindVomit/README.md

   - "r" Resets every slot in memory to "0".
   - "g" Sets the only available variable to the value of the currently selected slot.
   - "w" Sets the value of the currently selected slot to the only variables value
   - "i" A constant which gets defined before running the code.
-"Input"
+Only available in versions lower than 1.3.0
   - "n" Newline, enters a new line in output

   The constant and the variable can only hold a value from "0" to "255"